Lashes After Extensions:

 Mascara completes the appearance of thicker and longer lashes.

 Some of my favorite mascaras.

 Start by keeping your eye area clean every night.
-I like the Kate Sommerville cold cream or the Sonya Dakar eye cleanser.
-It is really important to keep the follicles clean to keep lash mites and build up from accumulating so that the lashes have a healthy environment to grow.
+I like the Versed Cleansing balm (use code DORANPOMA10 for 10% off) or the Sonya Dakar eye cleanser.
+It is really important to keep the follicles clean to keep lash mites and build-up from accumulating so that the lashes have a healthy environment to grow.

 Every night I use the lash conditioner and for the first two weeks, I even use a small amount during the day.
 Only apply it to the top lashes it will stimulate the bottom lashes when you blink/close your eyes.
 After two weeks I only use it at night.
 After a month my lashes get pretty long and I go to using the conditioner every other day.

 On days I go out.
 I use the lash primer and mascara.
 If I don’t go out I use nothing.
 It just gives the lashes a little break from removal and buildup.